physik932/code-sample/README.md

 Using H2 for persistence, the PUT operation updates the only record in the database.
 You can follow up with a GET request in Postman or visit the site(s) in a browser to see the updated message.

-### Development Process and Notes to Self
+### Working with Spring

 I started by learning about Spring Boot and how to wire up the basic REST functions to use locally.
 I got this set up by referencing the Spring Boot Hello World app and documentation.
 I added H2 as the in-memory persistent database because I had used it in previous projects for prototyping.
 I used a repository class and used the @Autowired annotation to map our repository and rest controller class to each other.
 I refactored `Motd` to `MotdMain` for the main application and used `Motd` as an entity class to map to our database.

+Working with Spring Boot because pretty easy due to the overwhelming amount of documentation, tutorials, and general info out about it.
+I was recommended a Spring Boot class on Udemy which I started and purchased a Spring related "masterclass" to learn more of what it is capable of.

+#### Fixing the broken test and Adding my own

 I was able to fix the initial test pretty quick by adjusting the expected text.
 I added another test for the PUT operation to update the motd, but ran into issues where the `updateMotd()` test would work but the `getMotd()` test would fail.
 I found the Spring application context persists between tests.
 I used the `@DirtiesContext` annotation to fix this.

-The initial deployment with `mvn spring-boot:run` created the app locally to run.
-I was able to get Docker set up locally and build my image with `mvn install dockerfile:build` and running with `docker run -p 8080:8080 -t physik932/motd-code-sample`on my local Docker instance.
-The Maven Assembly plugin got the Dockerfile and jar file produced by maven into a zip file.
+#### Maven, Docker, and Plugin Issues
+Initially, I used Spotify's dockerfile-maven plugin to use `mvn install dockerfile:build` to build the image and deploy it.
+I was then able to run the docker image locally with `docker run -p 8080:8080 -t physik932/motd-code-sample`.

+To deploy this to Amazon, I wanted an easy plugin to create my Dockerfile + JAR zip easily, so I chose to use the Maven Assembly plugin.
+This required I move my Dockerfile to src/main/docker, which then broke the Spotify plguin.
+When searching as to why, I found [Issue #89](https://github.com/spotify/dockerfile-maven/pull/89) and [Issue #117](https://github.com/spotify/dockerfile-maven/issues/117) related to adding a configurable location to the Spotify plugin.
+In the end, I just created my own ZIP of the Dockerfile and JAR to upload to Amazon.

+#### Using Amazon's Elastic Beanstalk and Route 53
-I uploaded this to elastic beanstalk and `http://motd.us-east-2.elasticbeanstalk.com` set up.
-I used Route53 to set up a Hosted Zone and A record to `motd.rishi-sheth.com`.
+I was able to easily set up an Elastic Beanstalk for a web application using a single docker image thanks to an awesome guide they had.
+I used Route53 to set up for fun to set up a Hosted Zone and A record to `motd.rishi-sheth.com`, and tied it to my Elastic Beanstalk instance running the docker image of my Spring boot app.

+#### Final Thoughts
 Overall, this was a lot easier to learn thanks to a lot of great blogs and tutorials provided by Spring, Amazon and others.
 I have enjoyed learning more about Docker, Spring, and Amazon services for deployment.